-252 AW developed a Consequence Management Plan (CMP) as a response component to its overarching Emergency Response Plan.
+224 AW developed a Consequence Management Plan (CMP) as a response component to its overarching Emergency Response Plan.
 The CMP aids in minimizing the impacts of not just intentional, but also accidental, water quality degradation as a streamlined plan that is intuitive to all critical water utility personnel.
-Consequence management actions are initiated upon identification of a possible contamination incident to (1) establish the credibility of the detection of a possible water contamination incident.
+Consequence management actions are initiated upon identification of a possible contamination incident to (1) establish the credibility of the possible contamination incident; (2) minimize public health and economic consequences; and (3) guide the remediation and recovery effort.
+The plan itself guides a utility through actions that should be taken following detection of a possible water contamination incident.

-253 West Virginia American Water Company.
+225 West Virginia American Water Company.
 Policies 1:3 Authority of Emergency Procedures.
 West Virginia American Water Company: West Virginia.
 August 2012.

-West Virginia American Water Company.
+226 West Virginia American Water Company.
 Policies 1:6 Security Plan (Terrorism).
 West Virginia American Water Company: West Virginia.
 August 2012.